 The local Brøndum family was essential to the formation of the artists’ colony.
 Many of the artists stayed in the family’s hotel, and the family’s youngest daughter, Anna, became the most prominent female Skagen painter.
 She married the painter Michael Ancher, who had a studio in the hotel’s garden.

 In 1946, the hotel’s dining room was transferred from Brøndums Hotel to the museum.
 Now known as “Brøndum’s dining room” it used to be a central place for the artists’ colony and the backdrop for many gatherings.
 When the hotel was extented and refurbished in 1892, the dining room was decorated by members of the artists’ colony.
 The dining room, which is preserved in its entirety at Skagens Museum, contains 81 works of art, including portraits of the members of the artists’ colony.

 The Garden House and Krøyer’s studio

 The museum’s garden behind the main building was originally owned by Brøndums Hotel.
 In the garden, you can see the studios of the painters Michael Ancher and Peder Severin Krøyer, which the artists established in existing buildings on the grounds.
 Michael Ancher’s studio is situated in the northern part of the Garden House, where he lived with his wife Anna Ancher in their first years of marriage.
 Krøyer established his studio next to this in a former granary.

 The Skifer Wing

 A new wing was completed in 2015, thereby doubling the floor space of the original museum.
-The new wing contains improved visitor facilities, the museum gift shop, the conservation studio and a large new space for large-scale special exhibitions.
+The wing contains improved visitor facilities, the museum gift shop, the conservation studio, and a large space for large-scale special exhibitions.

 Clad in black slate (In Danish: Skifer), the new wing is a distinctive addition to Skagen’s townscape, but with clear references to vernacular architecture.